Banca Ifis Logo

 Anti-Money Laundering

-A specific company Anti-Money Laundering function function carries out systematic second-level controls in relation to the risk of money laundering and terrorist financing, to ensure correct application of procedures to the operating processes.
+The corporate Anti-Money Laundering function carries out systematic second-level controls in relation to the risk of money laundering and terrorist financing, aimed at verifying the correct application of procedures to operational processes.

 Internal Audit